 Maximum number: 20

 Pennsylvania leads the country in mushroom growing, producing 63 percent of all U.S. white button mushrooms.
 The Penn State Department of Plant Pathology and Environmental Microbiology's Mushroom Research Center provides unique facilities for conducting mushroom research.
 Located at the north edge of the Penn State campus, the Mushroom Research Center (MRC) features a spawning-casing area and a state-of-the-art composting facility.
 Staff assist faculty and students with research trials on the commercial button mushroom (Agaricus bisporus), as well as shiitake (Lentinula edodes), oyster (Pleurotus ostreatus), and other specialty mushrooms.
-After the MRC tour, participants will head over to the famous Penn State Berkey Creamery to learn how Penn State transforms 5 million pounds of milk per year into decadent, delicious ice cream, cheese, and spreads.
+After the MRC tour, participants will visit the 17-acre Valentine Turfgrass Research Center to learn about the latest high-maintenance turfgrass research, which includes disease management for putting greens and athletic fields.
+Afterwards, participants will head over to the famous Penn State Berkey Creamery to learn how Penn State transforms 5 million pounds of milk per year into decadent, delicious ice cream, cheese, and spreads.
 The group will tour the pilot plant and have the opportunity to make their very own ice cream!
+Transportation from the hotel to the tour locations will be provided.

 Wednesday, April 3, 2019, 1:00 PM – 5:00 PM